dvdvideo1234/TrackAssemblyTool/readme.md

    Pressing DUCK ( Default: Ctrl ) + SPEED ( Default: Shift ) + ATTACK2 ( Default: Right mouse button )
      Will decrement the next active point chosen of the piece that you're holding.
    Pressing RELOAD ( Default: R )
-     When used on trace it removes it, if it's a track piece.
+     When used on the world exports the database if the console variable "trackassembly_exportdb" is set to <>0, When used on trace it removes it, if it's a track piece.
-     When Pressing it on world will clear the tool's selected prop to attach all the track pieces to ( anchor ).
    Pressing RELOAD ( Default: R ) + SPEED ( Default: Shift )
+     When pressing it on world will clear the tool's selected prop to attach all the track pieces to ( anchor ).
-     Will set the trace prop as an anchor for other pieces spawned to be welded to.
+     When pressing it on the trace prop will set it as an anchor for other pieces spawned to be constrained to.
    If you want to obtain different grip behaviour for a wheel-powered/sliding train,
      you may use the surface material drop-down menus as you select first "TYPE" then "NAME".
    In the text field you may type bodygroup/skin selection code or generate one using